miklevin/MikeLev.in/_posts/2024-09-24-fasthtml-cursor-ai-nix.md

 Sometimes even when you take up popular things (Mac, Cursor, Nix, FastHTML), using multiple popular things that usually don't go together can be a lonely place.
 The Venn diagram of the unlikely (but righteous) combination of tools I'm using here is so off the beaten track that I may be the only one in the world trying this particular combination.
 Even Reddit offers little guidance, and the LLMs haven't been trained on bleeding-edge stuff yet.

+## Playing with Cursor on NixOS for Cross Platform Results

 Taking this route may sound gratuitous or needlessly difficult, but the end result is something that can be shared across all three major platforms, so it's worth it.
 Playing with Cursor on NixOS is the gratuitous part, but I want to be on NixOS and I don't want to be left out.

 ## Embracing AI-Assisted Coding

 I'm generally a **vim/neovim** user (I use `nvim` exactly as I would `vim`, virtually plugin-free), but I'm enjoying getting the advantage of **AI-assisted coding**.
 Normally, I'd just copy/paste from OpenAI's o1-preview or Claude Anthropic Sonnet 3.5, but the number of completions gets depleted.
 Once your free completions get used up, it's great motivation to get you to look at the next offering.

+## Trying Out The New Code Editor That Everyone's Talking About

 And the new kid on the block that you can't stop hearing about is **Cursor**.
 It offers yet another set of frontier model completions and a nifty user interface that gives a `git diff` style look at its AI-recommended code changes, so why not?
 Why not is that I'm allergic to the **VSCode-style editor** from which Cursor was derived (forked).
 But them being the first to get that lovely red/green git diff view of recommended code changes, plus their 2000 free completions—I want to have the Cursor experience and see what happens once the completions are over.

+## Notable Tech Products Change How We Work Everyday

 Are they per-day?
 Are they total?
 How do they try to coerce you onto the paid version?
 Whether or not I jump on the Cursor bandwagon, I have to have these experiences.
 I generally don't kick the tires of everything in tech because there's not enough time in the day, and it overall just pollutes your mind if you've got a well-worn muscle memory still relevant and applicable way of doing things.
 But game changers do come along, so you have to keep an open mind—even vim/neovim users.